-Day 1: Day ride from Málaga - Montes de Málaga Natural Park
+Day 1: Málaga to Loja through the Montes de Málaga Natural Park

-Day 2: Málaga to El Chorro via El Torcal de Antequera
+Day 2: Loja to El Chorro via El Torcal de Antequera

 The view from the swimming pool of our hotel in El Chorro should be enough to motivate you to get to our destination today!

-Turning our back on Málaga, we climb up the Puerto de la Dehesa (570m).
-From here the horizon is dominated by the wind etched geological masterpiece of El Torcal de Antequera (1215m) – the highest point on our tour.
-Those on the Classic route will be pleased to enjoy the spectacular ride around the base of this mighty mountain over the Passo de Torcal de Antequera (950m).
+We start by undulating through the olive groves to the historical town of Antequera.
+The horizon is dominated by the wind etched geological masterpiece of El Torcal de Antequera.
+Those on the Classic route will enjoy the spectacular ride around the base of this mighty mountain and if you want more, then the Harder and Challenge routes take you on a loop around the mountain or all the way up to El Torcal de Antequera (1215m).

+The ride finishes in El Chorro on a great little road, linking a series of picturesque reservoirs.
 Here you have the option of relaxing or continue cycling up to the Mirador Tajo Encantada / Alto de la Mesa (603m).
-Alternatively you can also venture on a great loop over the Puerto de la Sabanilla (585m) and Puerto de las Atalayas (392m).

 Day 3: El Chorro to Ronda